 There are indications that the Kommando had not become 9./ZG 1 before April 1944.
 On 1 April, three airmen had been transferred from IV./KG 40 to Kommando Hauptmann Kunkel (see above); a detailed strength return from ZG 1 on the 11th had included neither a 9. nor a 10.
 Staffel.
 On the same date the award of Iron Cross 1st Class was recommended for Fw.
 Rudolf Schönbach.
 In this message his unit was given as 10./ZG 1 but on 16 April ZG 1 confirmed to its III.
 Gruppe that the award had been made two days earlier, however now the recipient was said to belong to the 9.
 Staffel.
 On the 19th 10./ZG 1 handed over its personnel and equipment “for the building up of … 9/ZG 1”, leading Bletchley Park to infer from the chosen German word (Aufbau) that there was at least the nucleus of a 9.
 Staffel already in existence.
 It was 28 June before the new 9.(NJ)/ZG 1 is known to have lost an aircraft, Ju 88 C-6 W.Nr.
 750898 which came down near Dancy, about 14 km NW Châteaudun.
 Its pilot was Uffz.
 Werner Migge, who had joined Kdo.
 Kunkel in April; wireless operator was Ogefr.
 Hans-Joachim Köhler and air-gunner, Ogefr; Horst Michael.
 Migge and Köhler are buried in the Champigny-St.André war cemetery, Michael is missing.

-That the Kommando was kept going for so long with so little success was perhaps symptomatic of the Germans’ pressing need to find ways of ensuring the safe passage of their U-boats across the Bay of Biscay at night—a problem already being tackled with surface escorts (in effect a small-scale convoy system) and fields of radar decoys, plus radar warning receivers and heavier Flak armament aboard the the submarines themselves.
+That the Kommando was kept going for so long with so little success was perhaps symptomatic of the Germans’ pressing need to find ways of ensuring the safe passage of their U-boats across the Bay of Biscay at night—a problem already being tackled by travelling in groups with surface escorts (in effect small convoys) and fields of radar decoys, plus radar warning receivers and heavier Flak armament aboard the submarines themselves.

 The Allies were understood to keep their ASV sets transmitting continuously but Naxos would only react when painted by the beam (which swept a 60º arc ahead of the carrier aircraft).
 The receiver had a detection range of around 50 km against an aircraft flying 1,000 m higher than the night fighter but only gave bearing information.
 Coastal Command’s normal ASV patrol altitude appears to have been 500–800 m, limiting the Naxos detection range achievable by a night fighter which must fly lower still.
 Once contact was made, it would have to be held until the Ju 88 was near enough (3.5 km) for FuG 212 contact.
 If this was achieved the night fighter would now have indications of bearing, range and altitude.
 To make an actual attack, the fighter had then to close to gain visual contact.
 Clearly then, Kommando Kunkel faced enormous obstacles to success.